aquario-ufpb/aquario/CONTRIBUTING.md

 ## Who Can Contribute?

-**Anyone from CI-UFPB is welcome!** Whether you're a student, professor, or lab member - all contributions are valued regardless of experience level.
+**Anyone from CI-UFPB is welcome!** Whether you're a student, professor, or lab member — all contributions are valued regardless of experience level.

 ## Ways to Contribute

-- 🐛 **Report bugs** - Open an issue with steps to reproduce
+- 🐛 **Report bugs** — Open an issue with steps to reproduce
-- 💡 **Suggest features** - Open an issue with your idea
+- 💡 **Suggest features** — Open an issue with your idea
-- 🔧 **Submit code** - Fix bugs or implement features
+- 🔧 **Submit code** — Fix bugs or implement features
-- 📝 **Improve docs** - Fix typos or add examples
+- 📝 **Improve docs** — Fix typos or add examples
+- 📚 **Add content** — Contribute to guides, entity profiles, etc.

 ## Getting Started